w-castaneda/cuboplus_tech_test/README.md

 ### CUBO+

 #### Overview
-This repository contains the code and resources for the CUBO+ technical test.
-Which consist in consuming Rest Api from mempool.space to retrieve and calculate the following information:
+This repository contains the code and resources for the CUBO+. consuming Rest Api from mempool.space to retrieve and calculate the following information:

 1. On-chain Balance.